renevatium/jquery-wireframe/README.md

 ## JQuery Wireframe

-Renders OFF 3D models to a 2D canvas using projection.
+Projection renders 3D models (OFF) to a 2D canvas

-Built this back in September 2013.
+Built this back in 2013.
 For the lulz.

 ### Running